Microwave Cooking for One by Marie T Smith

 • Egg noodles contain egg; almost all other dry pasta shapes do not.
 By federal law, a noodle must contain 5.5 percent egg solids to be called a noodle.
 So without egg, a noodle really isn't a noodle.

 • Thomas Jefferson is credited with introducing macaroni to the United States.
 It seems that he fell in love with a certain dish he sampled in Naples while serving as the U.S. Ambassador to France.
-In fact, he promptly ordered crates of "macaroni," along with a pasta-making machine, sent back to the States.
+In fact, he promptly ordered crates of "macaroni," along with a pasta-making machine, sent back to the United States.

 Pasta in the Microwave